Ministry of Defence Guard Service

 The Ministry of Defence Guard Service (MGS) is part of the Defence Infrastructure Organisation of the Ministry of Defence, it provides Defence establishments across the United Kingdom with guarding and patrol services and was established as a response to the Deal Bombing.
-The Guard Service is one of the few remaining uniformed Civil Service agencies within the UK, and has been named an elite guarding service within the United Kingdom.
+The Guard Service is one of the few remaining uniformed Civil Service agencies within the UK, and has been called an elite guarding service.
 They provide the highest level of security to Defence assets supporting critical Defence assets.

-The MGS deals with access and pass control, initial response, key control, vehicle and personnel searching, security patrols of buildings and perimeter fences, dog patrols, CCTV, and alarm monitoring.
-It also performs other duties like helicopter marshalling, first aid provision, mail and baggage scanning, security sweeps, and health and safety guidance and the cordoning off of suspected bomb threats.
+The MGS deals with access and pass control, initial response, key control, vehicle and personnel searching, security patrols of buildings and perimeter fences, dog patrols, CCTV and alarm monitoring.
+It also performs other duties such as helicopter marshalling, first aid provision, mail and baggage scanning, security sweeps, and health and safety guidance and the cordoning off of suspected bomb threats.

 Organisation and grades

-MGS guards are now formally known as security officers (SOs), following a change in vocabulary guidelines that altered the use of the word from ‘guard’ to describe and Officer, this change was implemented to avoid confusion after the Army’s Queen’s Guard Regiments changed their rank ‘Guardsman’ to ‘Guard’ in late 2022.
-The following are MGS grades and epaulette insignia.

-The Ministry of Defence Guard Service (MGS) is composed of staff at all grades between SZ2 and Senior Civil Servant (SCS) Pay Band 1 (SCS PB1).
-A list of these is - SZ2, E2, E1, D, C2, C1, B2, B1, SCS PB1.
-The non-uniformed staff in MGS cover a range of business management functions and grades, for example, secretariat, service delivery, assurance, personnel management, training, standards and stores roles from SZ2 to SCS PB1 level.
+The non-uniformed staff in MGS cover a range of business management functions and grades, for example, secretariat, service delivery, assurance, personnel management, training, standards and stores.

 Grades are often referred to by officers by the antiquated grading system’s number (e.g. CSO4 may be referred to as a "four" and CSO5 a "five").
 The MGS also has support, administrative and managerial staff including programme and project managers, training staff and communications staff.